 DISCUSSION

-Our main findings are: (1) at 3 year follow up, there were fewer ICH events than cerebral ischaemic events (45 vs 70); (2) there was a difference in absolute event rates for recurrent ICH events for patients with lobar and non-lobar ICH (3.77 vs 0.69 per 100 patient-years), and lobar ICH location was independently associated with a higher risk of recurrent ICH events; and (3) absolute event rates for subsequent ischaemic events were similar for lobar and non-lobar groups (3.12 vs 2.97 per 100 patient-years), and there was no association between ICH location and the risk of subsequent cerebral ischaemic events.
-In addition to ICH location, recurrent ICH events were associated with a history of previous ischaemic events, antiplatelet use prior to study entry, and increasing Van Swieten score, whereas cerebral ischaemic events were only associated with a history of previous ischaemic events.
+Our main findings are: (1) at 3 year follow up, there were fewer ICH events than cerebral ischaemic events (45 vs 70); (2) there was a difference in absolute event rates for recurrent ICH events for patients with lobar and non-lobar ICH (3.77 vs 0.69 per 100 patient-years), and lobar ICH location was independently associated with a higher risk of recurrent ICH events; and (3) absolute event rates for subsequent cerebral ischaemic events were similar for lobar and non-lobar groups (3.12 vs 2.97 per 100 patient-years), and there was no association between ICH location and the risk of subsequent cerebral ischaemic events.
+In addition to ICH location, recurrent ICH events were associated with a history of previous ischaemic events, previous ICH, and antiplatelet use prior to study entry, whereas cerebral ischaemic events were associated with age, alcohol use at study entry and a history of previous ischaemic events.

 Our results support two recent studies that challenge the idea that the risks of antiplatelet and anticoagulant medications in ICH patients outweigh the benefits.
 An individual patient data meta-analysis2 of 1012 patients who resumed treatment with oral anticoagulant therapy following spontaneous ICH, found that resumption was associated with reduced mortality and all-cause stroke incidence, as well as more favourable outcomes, at 1 year.
 RESTART3 was a prospective multicentre randomised trial of patients taking antiplatelet or anticoagulant medications at the time of their ICH; patients were randomised to either restart or discontinue antiplatelet medications following their ICH.
 RESTART did not find significant changes in either ICH or major vaso-occlusive events with antiplatelet treatment, even in subgroup analyses where these events were considered by index ICH location20.
-Our finding that cerebral ischaemic events are more frequent than ICH events is in keeping with this, and suggests that the ischaemic risk in patients with ICH, particularly those with lobar ICH, is underestimated.
+Our finding that cerebral ischaemic events are more frequent than ICH events suggests that the ischaemic risk in patients with ICH, particularly those with lobar ICH, is underestimated.
 These data support the argument for further randomised trials of antiplatelet or anticoagulant treatments in ICH patients; there has previously been little appetite for this, due to a perceived lack of clinical equipoise.